Is Gabapentin Addictive? And Other Important Facts

 Outpatient Programs

-Outpatient treatment programs provide similar treatment to inpatient programs but do not involve patients' admission into any medical facility.
+Outpatient treatment programs — like our partner program, Continuum Outpatient Center — provide similar treatment to inpatient programs but do not involve patients’ admission into any medical facility.
 Patients can recover in the comfort of their homes, surrounded by loved ones.
 Outpatient programs help patients get expert care while going about their normal lives.

 Support Groups